Short Sale? We Save Homes!

 You may find this hard to believe, but because of various government programs and bailouts, your bank wants you to short sell your home!
 To entice homeowners to sell (and get the housing market back-on-track), the banks came up with a system that PAYS homeowners in Las Vegas to short sell their properties.
 This incentive-payment is called “Cash for Keys” and can be as high as $33,000!

-If your home is underwater, call Peters and Associates today at 702-818-3888 to schedule your free consultation!
+If your home is underwater, call PandA Law Firm today at 702-818-3888 to schedule your free* consultation!

 A Short Sale means that you are selling the house for less than what you owe on the mortgage, but the bank has agreed to accept the proceeds of the sale in satisfaction of the debt.
 A short sale is a viable option when you are facing the possibility of a foreclosure and it makes financial sense to exit the property.

-There are a number of ways in which you may find yourself under water or upside down on your mortgage, owing more than your home is worth.
-The housing market in many areas was overinflated for a number of years, and when this bubble deflated about five years ago, home values plummeted.
-If you bought your home more than five years ago, you may have bought an over-valued home which is now worth much less than you owe on it.
+There are a number of ways in which you may find yourself underwater or upside down on your mortgage, owing more than your home is worth.
+The housing market in many areas was overinflated for a number of years, and when this bubble deflated about 2008/09, home values plummeted.
+If you bought your home during these times, you may have bought an over-valued home which is now worth much less than you owe on it.

 The other factor which occurred in tandem with the drop in the housing market was the sub-prime and adjustable rate mortgage crisis.
 Many people were able to afford homes only by making loans that they really could not afford, and banks were all too willing to make these loans.
 Many loans such as ARMs and Option ARMs had adjustable interest rates that reset at much higher rates than the borrower initially encountered.
 If your mortgage payments have outstripped your ability to pay while the value of your home has gone down, a Short Sale lawyer may be the answer to your troubles.